Before we start with why we should migrate from legacy .NET Framework to .NET Core, let us discuss what these frameworks are and their brief history.

 .NET Framework is a software programming framework supporting languages like C#, F#, VB.NET, etc. The first version of .NET Framework (version 1.0) was released on February 13, 2002.
 Since then there have been multiple releases and many success stories around it.
 The last version 4.8 was released on April 18, 2019, and this is the last feature version.
 Going forward there will not be any feature upgrades to .NET Framework.

 The reason for discontinuing any further development in the .NET Framework is the birth and tremendous success of .NET Core.
+These factors are causing many organizations to migrate to .NET core.

-A brief history of .NET Core
+A Brief History of .NET Core

 .NET Core is licensed under the open-source MIT License.
 The first version of .NET Core was released on June 27, 2016.
 Since then six versions of .NET Core were released, with version 3.1 being the latest version.
 Due to being an open-source framework, it provides a faster and better opportunity for innovation.

-In the industry, organizations are converting their .NET Framework applications to .NET Core to take advantage of all the features it supports and improvements it promises.
-But before going into the advantages of the .NET Core, let us discuss what are the major drawbacks with legacy .NET Framework.
+But before going into the advantages of the .NET Core, let us discuss what are the major drawbacks of the legacy .NET Framework.

-Limited innovation:
+Limited Innovation

 For example, if there is a new managed distributed database announced by AWS, it will not be guaranteed to have a NuGet package supporting the .NET Framework.
 Whereas it will definitely have support for .NET Core.
 The open-source community is very fast in adapting to new and emerging technologies, hence the possibility of a Nuget for .NET Core is higher compared to legacy .NET Framework.